 Researching Davis History

-Guidelines for researching the history of Davis, California.
+This site focuses on guidelines for researching the history of Davis, California.

 The process of research is commonly divided into two phases:

 l. reviewing existing literature and perhaps writing a "secondary analysis" based on such sources; and,

 2. investigating original sources for the purpose of developing a new account.

 The "1" and "2" folders listed to the left are divided into the two above phases.

 The "1" folders enumerate items in the existing literature on Davis history and tell where to find them.
 At this time, there are folders on basic sources, bibliographies, and authors.